Babatunde13/go-event-pipeline/README.md

 To design, implement, and evaluate two parallel event-driven pipelines — one powered by **Kafka (AWS MSK)** and the other by **AWS EventBridge** — using a synthetic e-commerce use case.
 Both pipelines will:

 - Ingest and process simulated user interaction events
-- Write results to a Redis sink
+- Write results to a Dynamo database
 - Be monitored for latency, throughput, and system health
 - Be provisioned with Terraform for reproducibility